NNM-V/todo_list/README.md

 - How to Use

 ## About the Project
-Todolist that supports users to list up chores and tasks and check off.
+A GUI ToDolist application that allows users to manage tasks and mark tasks as completed.

 ## Environment
 - Python 3.11